 Under the provisions of the Servicemembers Civil Relief Act (SCRA), you may qualify for a reduced interest rate on mortgage payments or credit card debt, protection from eviction, or a delay of all civil court actions, such as bankruptcy, foreclosure, or divorce proceedings.
 To find out if you qualify, contact your local Armed Forces Legal Assistance office.

 If you're unable to pay your creditors, filing for bankruptcy can help you get a fresh start by liquidating your assets to pay off your debts or create a payment plan.
-But it's considered the debt management option of last resort because the results are far-reaching and long-lasting.
+Yet since bankruptcy has far-reaching and long-lasting results, you should first consider other debt management options.
 Bankruptcy information stays on a credit report for 10 years and can make it difficult to get credit, buy a home, get life insurance, or sometimes get a job.

 Types of Bankruptcy

 As federal courts have exclusive jurisdiction over bankruptcy laws, cases must be filed in federal bankruptcy court.
 There are two main types of personal bankruptcy: